God Used a Lightning Storm to Get Luther’s Attention and Change His Life

 While studying law and not yet 22, Martin Luther went home for a visit.
 What he experienced along the way reminds us of Paul’s conversion experience on the road to Damascus (Acts 9:3-4).
+It was the turning point for Martin Luther.

 Caught in a thunderstorm, a nearby lightning strike knocked Martin from his horse.
 Fearing death from the next flash of electricity, he pledged himself to a lifetime of service to God if Saint Anna—who protected the miners—would also save him.